Date(s) - March 11,2018

 Dr. Kathleen Besinque, PharmD.,M.S.Ed., FASHP, FCSHP, FCPhA

-Dr. Kathleen Besinque is a Professor of Pharmacy and the Chair of Experiental and Continuing Education at Loma Linda University School of Pharmacy.
+Dr. Kathleen Besinque is a Professor of Pharmacy and the Director of Experiental Education at Chapman University School of Pharmacy.
 Her clinical practice area is community pharmacy and she specializes in women’s health and public health issues.
 She is actively involved at the leadership level with several professional organizations including the California Pharmacists Association, the Association of Reproductive Health Professionals, the California society of Health-Systems Pharmacists, and the American Association of Colleges of Pharmacy.

 1. Describe the mechanism of action for currently available contraceptives.